terceiro/rbenv-alternatives/README.md

 interpreters through APT on Debian and derivative distributions, and switch between them using rbenv.

-The Ruby Ruby interpreters installed via APT will become available to use with rbenv in addition to any other Ruby interpreter you may have compiled manually (or installed into `~/.rbenv/versions` in any other way).
+The Ruby interpreters installed via APT will become available to use with rbenv in addition to any other Ruby interpreter you may have installed into `~/.rbenv/versions` in any other way.

+This plugin also install hooks that configure Rubygems to install gems inside ~/.rbenv/${version}/gems.
+This way you get completely separated Ruby environments.

 ## Installation